pyinstaller/pyinstaller/doc/source/Manual.rst

 option to ``pyinstaller`` or ``pyi-makespec``.

-This approach is used because version resources are strange beasts, and it may be impossible to fully understanding them.
+This approach is used because version resources are strange beasts, and it may be impossible to fully understand them.
 Some elements are optional, others required.
 When you view the version tab of a Properties dialog, there's no straightforward relationship between